DVA490-474-Project-Course/stm32-code/docs/manual/user_guide.md

 6. Make sure the project is selected in the checklist and click 'Finish'.

+7. Generate code by clicking 'Project>Generate Code'.

 Usage
 -----------------------

-In order to upload the program, connect the PC to the USB port on the side of the board where the debug processor is located and press the play button on the toolbar at the top of the IDE.
+In order to upload the program, connect the PC to the USB port CN1  (the one located on the side of the board which contains the smaller processor, which is the debugger) and click Run>Run.